oSoWoSo/disroot-howto/pages/10.DisHub/06.Wiki/docs.en.md

 ### 2nd step: enable the wiki app? (optional)
 As explained just above, you wiki is accessible at this address: https://hub.disroot.org/wiki/your_channel_name

 However, you may want other people (or even yourself!) to be able to access your wiki easier.
 It can be done by enabling the wiki app.
-Like this, people visiting your channel will be able to go to your wiki by clicking the hamburger menu and selectiong "wiki".
+Like this, people visiting your channel will be able to go to your wiki by clicking the hamburger menu and selecting "wiki".

 ![wiki_access](en/Wiki_access.gif)

 To do so, click on the **hamburger menu** and select **Add apps**.
-Go down to the wiki app and ebale it bly **clicking on its star**.
+Go down to the wiki app and enabale it by **clicking on its star**.
 You will now be able to see it in the hamburger menu (sometimes, you need to refresh the page so that the app appears in the menu).

 ![wiki_enable_app](en/Wiki_enable_app.gif)